 Let's review the various topics covered there:

-- Installing Kali Linux: various documents describing Kali Linux installation, including how to install it side-by-side with other operating systems
+- Installation: various documents describing Kali Linux installation, including how to install it side-by-side with other operating systems

 - Kali Linux on ARM: many recipes about running Kali Linux on various ARM-based devices

-- Kali Linux Policies: explanations about what makes Kali Linux special when compared to other Linux distributions
+- Policy: explanations about what makes Kali Linux special when compared to other Linux distributions